How to cure plantar fasciitis in one week

 If you are currently battling with your plantar fasciitis and you want to know how best to heal your plantar fasciitis quickly, here are 4 great tips you can adopt to ensure that you put an end to fasciitis.

 Discontinue everything that will make you walk.
-It is time for you to allow the feet to rest for let’s say, two to four days rest.
+It is time for you to allow the feet to rest for, let’s say, two to four days.
 You don’t have to stress your feet at such a point.
-You need to relieve the pain that builds up and cease the swelling that may arise.
+You need to relieve the pain that builds up and cease any swelling that may arise.

 Use Ice to relieve swelling and pain